Roblox CEO podcasts about the rise of the metaverse

 The company’s job becomes taking the barriers out of the way for the creators. ( I wrote about one such 16-year-old creator last weekend.)

 “The way we’re thinking about scale: we don’t exactly know what a 50,000 player experience might look like, but we think people are going to come up with really unique ideas,” Sturman said.
-“One of the real benefits of Roblox is: we’ve got a million-plus strong developer community, and they’re going to have their great ideas, and what we need to do is just unlock the barriers.
+“One of the real benefits of Roblox is: We’ve got a million-plus-strong developer community, and they’re going to have their great ideas, and what we need to do is just unlock the barriers.
 For us, innovation is about unlocking, not about hitting a specific delivery vision in what we do.”

 Baszucki added, “One of the things that I’m excited about as we build out our own platform layer, is that possibility someday that we’re running Roblox on some of the same stuff that our developers are running on, whether it’s a persistence back end, or analytics event capture system, or lambda functions in the cloud.
 I know it’s still early, I just loved the idea of it.”